idaholab/MontePy/doc/source/starting.rst

 .. note::
    Universe number collisions are not checked for when a universe is created, but only when it is added to the problem.
-   Make sure to plan accordingly, and consider using :func:`~mcnpy.numbered_object_collection.NumberedObjectCollection.request_number`.
+   Make sure to plan accordingly, and consider using :func:`~montepy.numbered_object_collection.NumberedObjectCollection.request_number`.